jeffAtHaptik/firstDjangoProject/README.md

     where <emp_id> is employee id

-2. If you pass company id in URL then it gives JOSN response about details of all employees of that particular company
+2. If you pass company id in URL then it gives JSON response about details of all employees of that particular company

     http://127.0.0.1:8000/firstApp/<company_id>/employees